The Minimalist Shoe and Barefoot Running Craze

 Squeezing Toes: Fit a pen, cork, fingers, or something fitting dividing each toe and squeeze them together.
 For a few seconds hold the squeeze before releasing.
 Do ten squeezes, two sets with each foot.

 Side Rolling: Stand and slightly bend your knees.
-Roll your weight onto the outer edges of your feet, practising that movement stepping forward, then stepping back to your starting spot.
+Roll your weight onto the outer edges of your feet, practicing that movement stepping forward, then stepping back to your starting spot.
 Roll back and forth.
 Practice fifteen reps.

 Sand Grabber: This may not be available to everyone, but if you have access to sand, go for it.
 Walking barefoot, squeeze the sand with your feet.
 An old trick for grip building, sand grabbing is the same concept but applied to your feet.